Gary Theodore Bowden -- Columbia

-COLUMBIA -- Memorial services for Mr. Gary Theodore Bowden will be held at 3 p.m.
+COLUMBIA -- Memorial seervices for Mr. Gary Theodore Bowden will be held at 3 p.m.
 Saturday, April 24, 2021, at Palmer Memorial Chapel in Columbia.

-Mr Bowden entered into eternal rest on Wednesday, April 14, in Columbia.
-He was the first-born of three children to Mrs. Ruth G. Bowden and the late Mr. John Theodore Bowden Jr. A 1979 graduate of Columbia High School, he also attended the University of South Carolina, where he pursued a degree in media arts.
+Mr. Bowden entered into eternal rest on April 14, 2021, in Columbia.
+He was the first-born of three children to Mrs. Ruth G. Bowden and the late Mr. John Theodore Bowden Jr. A 1979 graduate of Columbia High School, he also attended the University of South Carolina where he pursued a degree in media arts.

 Post a comment as